vardhman0000/CyberSec/README.md

 # CyberSec

-This is a script for scanning all the open ports on a machine
+## Port Scanner

-It uses sockets module to connect to the machine
+A basic script built utilizing sockets to scan and list all the open ports on a machine